microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

 #### DotNetAdapter.csproj missing

 If the previous step didn't succeed, it's good to double check that the appropriate csproj exists in your project.
 Check under MixedRealityToolkit.Providers / WindowsMixedReality / Shared / DotNetAdapter and check that DotNetAdapter.csproj exists.
 One common case where this file might not exist is if your .gitignore ignores csproj files and you've committed the MRTK files to a remote repo.
-In this case, please make sure you force add DotNetAdapter.csproj with `git add -f [path/to]/DotNetAdapter.csproj`, to make sure it gets committed and cloned for all other collaborators or machines.
+In this case, please make sure you force add DotNetAdapter.csproj with `git add -f [path/to]/DotNetAdapter.csproj` to make sure it gets committed and cloned for all other collaborators or computers.

 #### `DOTNETWINRT_PRESENT` #define written into player settings